burjito/PUP-Kiosk/README.md

 # PUP-Kiosk

-# 🏫 PUP Campus Kiosk Map

 An interactive web-based campus map designed for Polytechnic University of the Philippines (PUP).
-When a user hovers over specific locations on the map, a card appears showing the location name and a brief description — making campus navigation easier and more intuitive.
+Hovering over specific locations reveals a popup card with the image, name, and brief description of each area.

 ## 🚀 Features